25 Ways to Keep Customers for Life

 - Treat your employees well.
 If they are treated poorly, there is a good chance they’ll treat your customers badly.

-- Give your customers what they want, when they want it, the way they want it.
+- Give your clients what they want, when they want it, the way they want it.

 - Give back to your best customers.
-If you run a special price or product offer for first-time customers, make sure to offer a promotion to your current customers.
+If you run a special price or product offer for first-time, make sure to offer a promotion to your current customers.

 - Never show indifference toward your customers.
 In a study on why people stopped dealing with a company, 68% said they left because of an attitude of indifference by the owner, manager or employees.